 offset-printed selfcover with

-linen cap, bronze foil print on
+linen cap, bronze foil print

-the spine, and three different
+and three different

 types of paper in the book